Eufy RoboVac 30C Review

 - Wi-Fi Convenience: The EufyHome app, and Amazon Alexa and the Google Assistant voice control-services let you accomplish your vacuuming needs with zero effort from you.

-- Worry-Free Cleaning: Set Boundary Strips and the slim 2.85" body-upgraded to 1500Pa* suction-only cleans the areas you want.
+- Worry-Free Cleaning: Set Boundary Strips and the robotic vacuum cleaner’s slim 2.85” body with—upgraded to 1500Pa* suction—only cleans the areas you want.

-- BoostIQ™ Technology: Automatically increases suction power within 1.5 seconds when extra vacuuming strength is needed-so you get the best clean.
+- BoostIQ Technology: The robotic vacuum cleaner will automatically increase suction power within 1.5 seconds when extra vacuuming strength is needed—so you get the best clean.

 - What You Get: RoboVac 30C, 13.2 ft Boundary Strips, remote control (2 AAA batteries included), charging base, AC power adapter, cleaning tool, extra set of high-performance filters, 4 side brushes, 5 cable ties, welcome guide, and our worry-free 12-month warranty.